CodeReviewDAO/dxd_codereview/Reviews/543 - Distressing Helper Bot - improving VA's workflow productivity/2 - Custom subscriptions and interactivity/README.md

 # Unit / Automated Testing

 All automated unit tests PASS for this milestone.
 Automated tests cover critical functionality.
-Reviewer successfully run all automated tests on an MacOS Monterey.
-Overall quality of tests are sufficient.
-Test output is below.
+Reviewer successfully run all automated tests on an macOS Monterey.
+The overall quality of tests is sufficient.
+The test output is below.

 - [Test Logs](assets/test_logs.txt)